WillEckersley/WillEckersley/README.md

 ### About me

 Hi, I'm Will, lovely to meet you!
-I love imagining the future, now I'm helping to build it as a trainee data engineer.
-I recently graduated from a remote, project-based bootcamp where I learned the skills you see below.
+I love imagining the future, now I'm helping to build it.
+I have been working as a data engineer in London since May 2024 after graduating a 6-month intensive coding and cloud/data engineering bootcamp - AiCore.

-- I’m currently building the design for a new Spark project.
+- I’m currently building an AWS hosted web scraping project
-- I’m currently learning Databricks (data engineer associate exam) and AI compliance/ethics
+- I’m currently learning more about MLOps - Pytorch, MLFlow and Feast
 - Pronouns: He/Him
 - Fun fact: I used to be a philosopher, ask me anything about aethetics and ethics!